by Holland Taylor

 Starring Jayne Atkinson

 An intimate, brash, and feisty portrait of Ann Richards, legendary Governor of Texas

 Written by award-winning actress and writer Holland Taylor, Ann is an inspiring and hilarious play that brings us face to face with the complex, colorful, and captivating character bigger than the state from which she hailed.
-Performed by Emmy Award-winner Jayne Atkinson (“House of Cards,” "Madam Secretary”), Ann takes a revealing look at the impassioned woman who enriched the lives of her followers, friends, and family.
+Performed by two-time Tony nominee Jayne Atkinson (“House of Cards,” "Madam Secretary”), Ann takes a revealing look at the impassioned woman who enriched the lives of her followers, friends, and family.

 “…fiery, salty and brash!” - The New York Times

 “…fun and engaging… marinated in Texas wryness… Ann wants you to savor the wit of this up-by-the-bootstraps politico, who began… as an adoring wife and mother and reinvented herself by entering politics and ascending the ladder…”

 Jayne Atkinson (Ann Richards) has enjoyed a long and varied career as an actress, director, and producer.
 A graduate of Northwestern University and Yale Drama School, she has appeared in regional theatre, off-Broadway, and Broadway.

 Jayne made her Broadway debut in a revival production of Arthur Miller's All My Sons.
 Other Broadway credits include The Rainmaker (Tony nomination), Our Town with Paul Newman, Enchanted April (Tony nomination, Drama Desk nomination; Outer Critics Circle Award) and Blithe Spirit with the wonderful Angela Lansbury .
 She has also appeared off-Broadway in a number of productions, including The Art of Success (Drama Desk nomination) and The Skriker (Drama Desk nomination).